Walt Karas's Home Page

 My Background

-I live in Champaign, Illinois in the United States.
+I live in the Metro Atlanta, Georgia area in the United States.
 I have a Bachelor's degree in Computer Science and Math from Eastern Michigan University (also the alma mater of Judge Greg Mathis).
 I have 30+ years of experience as a software developer, mostly in embedded and low-level software.
 I have several repositories on github and two blogs on Quora .
 I am also on Linkedin .
 I am on stackoverflow and stackoverflow en español .

 C++ Library Bit Fields